-In our early years, there was a physical injury that resulted in the loss of Matt’s career and financial calamity, we lost a baby due to a second trimester miscarriage, we have both lost our fathers in their old age and we have faced the disease of addiction as it insidiously wound its way through our family unit.
+In our early years, there was a physical injury that resulted in the loss of Matt’s career and financial calamity; we lost a baby due to a second trimester miscarriage; we have both lost our fathers in their old age; and we have faced the disease of addiction as it insidiously wound its way through our family unit.

 Dealing with our daughter’s addiction was by far the most difficult and the most painful thing we have had to navigate together as a couple.
-In our early years, we were both sort of shell shocked and in my mind I can see the two of us just standing there with our mouths open, asking each other, “What just happened?”
+In our early years, we were both sort of shell-shocked and in my mind I can see the two of us just standing there with our mouths open, asking each other, “What just happened?”
 It was not good.
 Neither one of us could believe that one of our kids, to whom we had devoted our adult lives, would have, or could have, headed off in this direction.
 We lived in denial for a long time.

-Eventually, after several years and many Al-anon meetings, we were able to build a cohesive team who can now face, at least on most days, the challenges that life brings to us in a healthier and more constructive fashion.
+Eventually, after several years and many Al-Anon meetings, we were able to build a cohesive team who can now face — at least, on most days — the challenges that life brings to us in a healthier and more constructive fashion.

-Being able to speak freely and honestly about our fears, our questions, our joys helped to balance each other out when one of us got going too far in one direction or another – this was crucial in saving our marriage.
-We don’t keep information from each other.
+Being able to speak freely and honestly about our fears, our questions and our joys helped us balance each other out when one of us went too far in one direction or another.
+We didn’t keep information from each other.This was crucial in saving our marriage.
 Each of us is entitled to know the full situation we are dealing with so we can make appropriate decisions.
-Hiding information and not sharing the full story chips away at the very foundation of what we are building together….and we need our foundation to be strong to weather this storm.
+Hiding information and not sharing the full story chips away at the very foundation of what we are building together…and we needed our foundation to be strong in order to weather this storm.

-6.)
-Pray.
 We pray for each other everyday, and we put each of our children, especially our daughter who struggles in life so much, into our Higher Power’s hands and we trust that He can do for us what we can’t do for ourselves.